J.W. Harris (bull rider): 2014 season

-On September 12, in Springfield, Missouri, at the PBR BFTS PFIWestern.com Invitational presented by Bass Pro Shops, Harris matched up with the late 2015 PBR World Champion Bull Long John in Round 1.
+On September 12, in Springfield, Missouri, at the PBR BFTS PFIWestern.com Invitational presented by Bass Pro Shops, Harris matched up with the 2015 PBR World Champion Bull Long John in Round 1.
 Harris scored a ride on Long John, but after hitting the ground, he was stepped on by the bull and knocked unconscious.
 Harris suffered a concussion as a result.
 In 2018, Harris talked about the incident, describing the event.
 He says that he was unable to dismount because of their proximity to the bucking chutes.
 Instead, when Long John threw him down, Harris' shoulder "caught on the chute" and he was trampled.
 Harris said that Long John "nearly shoved one of my lower vertebrae out of my spine", resulting in chronic back pain.

 In mid-October, Harris qualified for his first PBR World Finals, earning a qualifier jacket and a ring.
 He finished the season as one of the top 35 riders to accomplish this.
 Harris competed his first season on the BFTS after he earned a place following three event exemptions.
 He completed the season ranked 31st in the World Standings.
 He made qualified rides on 12 of 31 bulls for a 38.71 riding percentage.
-He ends with two top 5 finishes and four top 10 finishes.
-According to the ProBullStats Bull Riding Compendium, Harris has 102 outs (riding out of the chute on a bull) in 74 events this season.
+He ended with two top 5 finishes and four top 10 finishes.
+According to the ProBullStats Bull Riding Compendium, Harris had 102 outs (riding out of the chute on a bull) in 74 events this season.
 Harris has said this his worst year in terms of injuries and how he felt, but next season he would focus on the PBR.

 In mid-October, at the Thomas & Mack Center in Las Vegas, Nevada, Harris competed in the PBR BFTS World Finals.
 It was his first finals qualification.
 On October 22, Harris won the first round in the PBR Finals with a qualified ride on Owens/Lane's bull Jo Jo for 88.75 points.
 He had some trouble getting started, but he came from behind to win the PBR 2014 Rookie of the Year award.
 The PBR Rookie of the Year award is presented to the bull rider who earns the most points in the World Standings on their season on the BFTS.
 In 2013, the PBR switched to a points-based system rather a monetary system.